-The Fund may use forward contracts to hedge against losses caused by changes in exchange rates.
+The Fund may, although does not currently, use forward contracts to hedge against losses caused by changes in exchange rates.
 Valuations of derivative instruments are carried out daily, using normal exchange reporting sources for exchange-traded derivatives and specific broker enquiry for over-the-counter derivatives.